 I give myself permission to have autoimmune disease.

 Today, we played Sinte in class.
 We don’t do that often, and I’m not that good.
 Drumming is hard!
 I go for the simplest background rhythm and hold on for dear life.

 “Okay!”
 I agreed.
 It was deep down somewhere, back when I was taking lessons.

 I know this!

 I remembered the dance.
-So much in me wanted to rise up with the dancers.
 I could feel it in my body, and I did remember once – long ago – learning the rhythm in Quinn’s class.

 By damn, I figured it out!
 It was a huge high, and I barely held on.
 I did well enough that when I fell off the beat, he harassed and teased me.
 (If I sucked utterly, he’d correct me and continue to lead.)
 I laughed a lot today.